-Students are responsible for obtaining notes, handouts, and summary of the lesson/class activities from there team members if a class is missed.
-The syllabus and course schedule is subject to revision so remember to always check Canvas for updates if you missed class.
+It is your responsibility to obtain notes, handouts, and summary of the lesson/class activities from the missed class.
+Also, if you miss a class you will need to submit chapter reviews before the next class.
+The syllabus and course schedule is subject to revision.
+Confirm deadlines in class and always check Canvas for updates.